 There are several different reasons for this activity.
 For instance, if your bird does this in the presence of another bird, it is usually a way of communicating to the bird that it is encroaching on personal space.
 If the bird does it when alone, it indicates one or two things.

-Either that the bird is trying to remove something stuck on his beak or it is displacement aggression behavior.
-Displacement aggression happens when the bird is unable to perform an activity, and he gets aggravated.
+Either that the bird is trying to remove something stuck on their beak or it is displacement aggression behavior.
+Displacement aggression happens when the bird is unable to perform an activity, and they get aggravated.

-When your bird is panting, it means that he is uncomfortable, overexerted, or overheated.
-If your cockatoo is not used to flying or it has just regrown flight feathers, he will often do this when flying for the first time.
-If you notice your bird panting yet he has been flying, ensure that his cage is not in direct sunlight.
-Also, ensure that he has plenty of fresh drinking water.
+When your bird is panting, it means that they are uncomfortable, overexerted, or overheated.
+If your cockatoo is not used to flying or it has just regrown flight feathers, they will often do this when flying for the first time.
+If you notice your bird panting yet they have been flying, ensure that their cage is not in direct sunlight.
+Also, ensure that they have plenty of fresh drinking water.

-When your bird does this to you, it means that he has chosen you as his mate and is trying to feed you.
+When your bird does this to you, it means that they have chosen you as their mate and is trying to feed you.
 Birds also perform this in the presence of a favorite object or toy.
 To another bird, it means that the two are bonding and showing affection by feeding each other.

 Regurgitating involves bobbing the head up and down to pick food and place it into the other bird’s mouth.
 It is similar to how parent birds feed their chicks.

-Your cockatoo sneezes for similar reasons as you: Small bug, dust, or irritation from feathers that go up the nasal cavity.
-Sometimes he may sneeze when you positively reinforce the behavior.
-However, if he produces a nasal discharge after sneezing, he is sick, and you should take him to an avian vet.
+Your cockatoo sneezes for similar reasons as you: small bug, dust, or irritation from feathers that go up the nasal cavity.
+Sometimes they may sneeze when you positively reinforce the behavior.
+However, if they produce a nasal discharge after sneezing, they are sick, and you should take them to an avian vet.

-You may notice this behavior when your bird moves his head from side to side in a fluid movement or some sort of “snaking.”
-It may indicate a need for attention or excitement.
-It may also be a sign the bird is about to vomit, and he is trying to shake off food from his mouth.
+You may notice this behavior when your bird moves their head from side to side in a fluid movement or some sort of “snaking”, It may indicate a need for attention or excitement.
+It may also be a sign the bird is about to vomit, and they are trying to shake off food from their mouth.

-When your bird bobs his tail, it does not necessarily mean that he is sick.
+When your bird bobs their tail, it does not necessarily mean that they are sick.
 Some cockatoo may do this when singing or talking.
-However, if your bird does this only when he is inhaling/exhaling, he could be sick.
+However, if your bird does this only when they are inhaling/exhaling, they could be sick.

-When a cockatoo crouches his head down, flares his tail feathers, dilates his pupil, and ruffles his body feathers, he is one angry bird!
-Refrain from approaching him.
-He is simply telling you that he is big, mad, and mean, and if you touch him, you will be bitten.
+When a cockatoo crouches their head down, flares their tail feathers, dilates their pupil, and ruffles their body feathers, they are one angry bird!
+Refrain from approaching them.
+They are simply telling you that they are big, mad, and mean, and if you touch them, you will be bitten.

 Craning the Neck

-This behavior occurs when your bird is trying to see the activity happening around him.
-When this happens, the bird holds his body very still, and the eyes widen.
+This behavior occurs when your bird is trying to see the activity happening around them.
+When this happens, the bird holds their body very still, and the eyes widen.